-Celebrating his extraordinary and incredibly important life, Nelson Mandela: The Official Exhibition is set to debut at London’s 26 Leake Street (near Waterloo Station) in February 2019.
+Celebrating his extraordinary and incredibly important life, Nelson Mandela: The Official Exhibition is now open at London’s 26 Leake Street (near Waterloo Station).
 Marking the start of a major global tour, the exhibition includes previously unseen artefacts celebrating 100 years since Mandela’s birth.

 The exhibition delves into the life and legacy of Nelson Mandela, designed to educate, entertain and inspire.
 It celebrates the impact of the lawyer, revolutionary, prisoner and eventual world leader.